CalVCB Tip Sheet

 Q: Can I transmit an incomplete application?

-A: As long as Sections 1, 12, and 13 are completed, you can lock and transmit the application (you may need to use the incomplete report override).
+A: As long as Sections 1, 12, and 13 are completed, you can lock and transmit the application (you may need to use the incomplete report override) and we can try to piece together the rest.
 Note that they will need to get in contact with the patient to complete the remaining sections, and gathering this information becomes far more difficult after the patient is discharged.

 Q: What should I tell my patient about the application?